You thought making the money was the hard part…

 We help donors implement the principles of “strategic,” “data-driven” or “outcome-oriented” philanthropy in ways that embrace rather than frustrate the charitable impulse that ought to animate our work in the social sector.

 Philanthropy must be more than merely strategic.
 It has to have soul.
-We help our clients to address those pesky “philosophical” questions that get to the heart of who they are and aspire to be as philanthropic agents of social change.
+We help donors address those pesky “philosophical” questions that get to the heart of who they are and aspire to be as philanthropic agents of social change.